Does the institution have a department of Catholic theology, distinct from “religious studies” and other disciplines?

 Catechism of the Catholic Church: Part II – Kathryn Vestermark

-The Moral Life: Living the Virtues—Deacon James Pearce
+The Moral Life: Living the Virtues—Deacon Frederick Bartels

 Please describe the place of Catholic theology in your institution’s undergraduate curriculum and how it is distinct from other institutions.

 CDU was founded 35 years ago as an institution specializing in theological education and faith formation.
-Its mission has not changed in all that time, but its method of delivery has kept pace with technological advances in online learning.
+Its mission has not changed over time, but its method of delivery has kept pace with technological advances in online learning.